rsk700/pass_tool/README.md

 `Instruction` - contains `environment checks`, `confirmation checks` and `action` to be applied:

 - `Environment checks` checked before action, and must be all `true`
-- `Confirmation checks` checked before and after action, if it `false` before action - action will be applied and `confirmation checks` checked again after action now all checks must be `true`, if it `true` before action - action will b e skipped (action considered already applied)
+- `Confirmation checks` checked before and after action, if it `false` before action - action will be applied and `confirmation checks` checked again after action now all checks must be `true`, if it `true` before action - action will be skipped (action considered already applied)

 # Example